kth.sePublications KTH

 Direct link

-Publications (10 of 166) Show all publications
+Publications (10 of 157) Show all publications

-Gutting, A., Högselius, P. & Burkhardt-Holm, P. (2024).
+Gutting, A., Högselius, P. & Burkhardt-Holm, P. (2025).
 Atomic Rivers: The (Un)sustainability of Nuclear Power in an Age of Climate Change.
-Energy Policy
+Energy Policy, 203, Article ID 114631.

 Open this publication in new window or tab >>Atomic Rivers: The (Un)sustainability of Nuclear Power in an Age of Climate Change

-2024 (English)In: Energy Policy, ISSN 0301-4215, E-ISSN 1873-6777Article in journal (Refereed) Submitted
+2025 (English)In: Energy Policy, ISSN 0301-4215, E-ISSN 1873-6777, Vol. 203, article id 114631Article in journal (Refereed) Published

 Abstract [en]

 The sustainability of nuclear energy amidst climate change and environmental regulations poses critical challenges, particularly in European contexts where major rivers like the Rhine, the Danube, and the Rhône are experiencing declining water levels and rising temperatures.
 We scrutinise the operational difficulties nuclear power plants encounter, arising from insufficient cooling water and environmental mandates that prevent the discharge of overly warm cooling water into rivers.
 These conditions have led to partial or full shutdowns of nuclear facilities across France, Germany, Switzerland, Belgium, Spain, Romania, and other countries, emphasising the tension between nuclear energy as a low-carbon solution and its environmental impacts.
 We explore the concept of sustainability in the context of riverine nuclear energy from three angles: technical challenges posed by water scarcity, regulatory constraints on cooling water temperatures, and the ecological impacts of thermal discharges on riverine ecosystems.
-In our analysis we reveal an emerging contradiction between ensuring electricity supply and adhering to environmental protections, highlighting the need for a reevaluation of nuclear energy's role in a future sustainable energy landscape.
+Our analysis reveals an emerging contradiction between ensuring electricity supply and adhering to environmental protection, highlighting the need for a reevaluation of nuclear energy's role in a future sustainable energy landscape.

 Keywords